 Ball Bearings.
-As an action, you can spill these tiny metal balls from their pouch to cover a level area 10 feet square.
+As an action, you can spill these tiny metal balls from their pouch to cover a level, square area that is 10 feet on a side.
 A creature moving across the covered area must succeed on a DC 10 Dexterity saving throw or fall prone.
 A creature moving through the area at half speed doesn't need to make the saving throw.